bazelbuild/bazel-website/basics/getting_started.md

 `//src/tools/...` and their directories contain README files describing their respective utility.

-When modifying Bazel, you want to make sure that the following still works:
+When modifying Bazel,

-*  Build a distribution archive with `bazel build //:bazel-distfile`.
-After unzipping it in a new empty directory, run `bash compile.sh all` there.
+1. Build a distribution archive with `bazel build //:bazel-distfile`.
+1. Unzip the archive in a new empty directory.
+1. Run `bash compile.sh all` there.

-   It rebuilds Bazel with `./compile.sh`, Bazel with the `compile.sh` Bazel and Bazel with the Bazel-built binary.
+This command rebuilds Bazel with `./compile.sh`, Bazel with `compile.sh` and Bazel with the Bazel-built binary.
 It compares if the constructed Bazel builts are identical and then runs all Bazel tests with `bazel test //src/... //third_party/ijar/...`.
-This is what we use at Google to ensure that we don't break Bazel when pushing new commits, too.
+This is also used internally to ensure that we don't break Bazel when pushing new commits.

 ## Debugging Bazel